mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

   *	Make use of ['natural mapping'](/_pages/principles/layout/) to ensure an exact visual match between what is displayed on screen and the associated content in the exhibition space.
   *	Place navigational icons and other key elements in consistent places across digital labels.
-  *	Place core ‘object label’ information on or near the surface: descriptor, maker, materials.

   *	Adhere to our [accessibility guidelines](/_pages/foundations/accessibility/) – eg, colour contrast, use of subtitles in video, minimum text size.

 Consider ways to extend accessibility support, eg, audio, dynamic font sizes, additional languages, extended language learning, etc.